DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 He played at outside half for Treorchy and Rhondda Schools until the age of fifteen, when he was converted to centre.

-Summerhill studied at Coleg Morgannwg and represented the Blues at U16 level and U18 level where he has played for the past two years.
+Summerhill studied at Coleg Morgannwg and represented the Blues at Under-16 level and Under-18 level where he has played for the past two years.
 At the age of seventeen, Summerhill trained with the Wales Sevens and was called up to train with the Blues senior side in the summer of 2013.

-For the 2013/14 season, and as part of his on-going development, Aled has been allocated to Pontypridd RFC as a regional player.
+For the 2013/14 season, and as part of his on-going development, Aled was allocated to Pontypridd RFC as a regional player and helped the club achieve the league and cup double.

 DoB1993-07-04 Birthplace Height1.75 m (5' 9") Weight84 kg (13 st 3 lb) PositionFly Half